CardinalJV/CardinalJV/README.md

 - I’m currently learning **SwiftUI, SwiftData, Swift Testing and Apple SDKs**

-- All of my projects are available at [https://cardinaljv.github.io/Portefolio/](https://cardinaljv.github.io/Portefolio/)

 - Ask me about **swift, apple products, javascript, react and more**

 - Reach me by Mail: **jessy.viranaiken@icloud.com**